alepek/fejk/README.md

 ### Running the example

-Clone the repository, `npm install`, `npm run example` and start sending requests to the smock!
+Clone the repository, `npm install`, `npm run example` and start sending requests to the fejk!

-Hit [the colors endpoint](http://localhost:9090/smock/colors) to see the `defaults` mechanism in action.
+Hit [the colors endpoint](http://localhost:9090/fejk/colors) to see the `defaults` mechanism in action.

 Here's some JS to paste into your console, check out the network tab while running these in the order `GET` `POST` `GET`.